cal-id/AutoChecksum/README.md

 Install this with `pip3 install requests`.

+Create a file `secret.py` containing the password for the RT user account.
+Copy `secret.py.example` for the format.

 ## Usage

 Run `python3 autoChecksum.py` to process the tickets manually.
 This creates logs under `log/`.